scaffold-eth/scaffold-eth-2/README.md

 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
+This command deploys a test smart contract to the local network with the keystore account mentioned in `packages/foundry/.env#ETH_KEYSTORE_ACCOUNT`.
+When using `scaffold-eth-locahost` this command doesn't require any password.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/foundry/script/Deploy.s.sol` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: